Stability of Weighted Majority Voting under Estimated Weights: Stability

-Stability of optimality does not strictly hold, as the difference is typically non-zero.
-We prove an upper-bound on the difference, which goes to $0$ as the distribution of trustworthiness becomes tighter.
-We introduce the symbol $\delta$ to quantify the size of the support of the distribution.
+Stability of Optimality does not strictly hold, as the gap (Equation \ref{eq:SoO difference}) is typically non-zero.
+We prove upper bounds on the gap, which goes to $0$ as the distribution of trustworthiness becomes tighter.
+Let $\delta$ quantify the size of the support of the distribution.

 \begin{theorem}{Stability of Optimality:} If $\pestv = \expect(\pdisv)$ and all $\pdis_i$ have support $[\pest_i-\delta_i,\pest_i+\delta_i]$, then

 A weaker but more intuitive bound is also derived using the Bernoulli Inequality,